 - Many workers are not being offered enough hours

-- At-home child and elderly care is still needed.
+- At-home care is still needed

-- Candidates are holding out for higher wages.
+- Candidates are holding out for higher wages

-- The gig mindset and desire for flexible work schedules.
+- The gig mindset and desire for flexible work schedules

-This is a perfect storm, exacerbated by the fact that service industry businesses around the country are all ramping back up at the same time.
+It’s a perfect storm, exacerbated by the fact that service industry businesses around the country are all trying to ramp up at the same time.
 The reality is, employers whose businesses depend heavily upon hourly workers must be more agile than ever and be willing to adapt their recruiting and retention strategies, now.
 Fortunately, with the right talent management tech stack that supports very specific best practices, you can position yourself and your business for success.

 Below are some of the immediate measures you can take to attract, engage, hire, and retain talent during this unprecedented people crisis:

 - Promote your employer brand and culture